silviagiadapiol/hangman/README.md

     - Returns: Message confirming game deletion
     - Description: Allows users to cancel a game in progress but not a completed game (a Boolean field identify cancelled games).

+ - **get_game**
+    - Path: 'game/{urlsafe_game_key}'
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: GameForm with current game state.
+    - Description: Returns the current state of a game.

+ - **get_user_active_games**
+    - Path: 'active_games/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms
+    - Description: Returns all active Games played by the selected player.
+    Will raise a NotFoundException if the User does not exist.

+ - **get_user_cancelled_games**
+    - Path: 'cancelled_games/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms
+    - Description: Returns all cancelled Games played by the selected player.
+    Will raise a NotFoundException if the User does not exist.

+ - **get_user_completed_games**
+    - Path: 'cancelled_games/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms
+    - Description: Returns all completed Games played by the selected player.
+    Will raise a NotFoundException if the User does not exist.

+ - **get_game_history**
+    - Path: 'game_history/{urlsafe_game_key}'
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: StringMessage with the sequene of guesses and answers of a game
+    - Description: Returns a 'history' of moves and answer messages for each game.

  - **get_average_attempts_remaining**
     - Path: 'games/average_attempts'